maxcountryman/underway/README.md

 ## 🎨 Overview

-Underway provides a reliable and efficient way to execute asynchronous tasks in a distributed environment, leveraging PostgreSQL as a backend for task storage and coordination.
-It is designed to be simple, scalable, and resilient, making it suitable for a wide range of applications.
+Underway provides a robust and efficient way to execute asynchronous tasks using PostgreSQL as the backend for task storage and coordination.
+It is designed to be simple, scalable, and resilient, handling job processing in a way that ensures safe concurrency and reliable task execution.
+Whether you're processing tasks on a single server or across multiple workers, Underway makes it easy to manage background jobs with confidence.

 Key Features:

-- **Distributed Task Execution**: Easily distribute tasks across multiple workers and machines.
-- **Reliable Persistence**: Tasks are stored in PostgreSQL, ensuring durability and reliability.
-- **Strongly Typed Tasks**: Define tasks with strongly typed inputs using Rust’s type system.
-- **Flexible Retry Policies**: Configure custom retry strategies with exponential backoff.
-- **Concurrency Control**: Limit task execution with concurrency keys to prevent race conditions.
-- **Priority Queueing**: Assign priorities to tasks to control execution order.
-- **Dead Letter Queue (DLQ)**: Automatically handle failed tasks by moving them to a DLQ for later inspection.
+- **PostgreSQL-Backed** Leverages PostgreSQL for reliable task storage and coordination, ensuring high consistency and safe concurrency.
+- **Transactional Task Enqueueing** Supports enqueuing tasks within a provided database transaction, ensuring they are only added if the transaction commits successfully—ideal for operations like user registration.
+- **Automatic Retries** Offers customizable retry strategies for failed jobs, ensuring tasks are reliably completed even after transient failures.
+- **Cron-Like Scheduling** Supports scheduling recurring tasks with cron-like expressions, enabling automated, time-based job execution.
+- **Scalable and Flexible** Scales from a single worker to multiple workers with minimal configuration, allowing seamless background job processing.

 ## 🤸 Usage